zinserjan/wdio-screenshot/README.md

 Instructions on how to install `WebdriverIO` can be found [here.](http://webdriver.io/guide/getstarted/install.html)

+Note: If you want to improve performance, you can [install GraphicsMagick](#use-graphicsmagick).

 ## Configuration
 Setup wdio-screenshot by adding a `wdio-screenshot` key to the plugins section of your WebdriverIO config.